 Simplified Social Integrations

 In order to have a thriving competitive gaming community, gamers need to have access to in-game features that support connection, and it’s now easier than ever to integrate friends lists, guilds, and live play features into video games.
-These features can actually make or break a game’s success today as more players seek out remote social activities and video games fill in for movie nights and board games with friends.
+These features can actually make or break a game’s success today as more players seek out remote social activities like playing games to make money, and video games fill in for movie nights and board games with friends.

 The World Of Chat Platforms